NomicFoundation/hardhat/docs/README.md

 To tune pages, behavior and appearance also use optional `*.yaml` files with additional configurations.

-To preview content locally, launch the app with `yarn dev` and open http://127.0.0.1:3000 in your browser.
+To preview content locally, launch the app with `pnpm dev` and open http://127.0.0.1:3000 in your browser.
 See details in [Development](#development) section.

 ### Layouts